Trade Adjustment Assistance

 Training opportunities may be immediately available to qualified adversely affected workers when separated.
 If there are no suitable jobs in your area and you think training would improve your chances of getting a job, discuss your needs and goals with the staff of your local Workforce Office to see if you qualify.
 They can advise you on the employment outlook for workers with different job skills, help you decide what kind of work is best suited to your aptitudes and interests, and tell you about training opportunities that may be available.
 Your plans may include on-the-job training, vocational and/or technical training.

-While attending approved training you may be paid unemployment insurance benefits and/or Trade Readjustment Allowance (TRA) benefits, if you attend regularly and make satisfactory progress.
+While attending approved training you may be paid unemployment insurance benefits and/or Trade Readjustment Allowance (TRA) benefits, if you attend full-time and make satisfactory progress.
 If the training facility is beyond the normal commuting distance from your home, you may be paid for some of your transportation costs and living expenses.

 How do you qualify for a job search allowance?